nathanielbackus/nathanielbackus/README.md

 I am currently supplementing my education with projects such as a library database, and some small games!

 I am learning Java, Python, HTML and CSS, and MySQL.
-Certified in CompTIA Network+ and Project+.
+Working on Certifications for CompTiA A+ and Project+.
 I am looking to expand my opportunities in my projects with anything related to fullstack development.

 Email: nathanielbackus@me.com